codex-academy/codeX_Feb2015Intro/README.md

 #### Task 3

-This task only requires some HTML, CSS & Javascript
+> This task requires HTML, CSS & Javascript

 In a file called task3.html create a html page: